tIcers/tIcers/README.md

 - ✍🏻 I'm studying computer science in Canada
 - 📆 I am focusing on Python, JavaScript and Swift
 - 👨🏻‍💻 I'm more interested in backend, IOS mobile development
-- 📈 I have experience with Python and related Python framework such as Django
+- 📈 I have experience with Python, Django
 - 🍜 I love ramen, sushi, BBQ...
 Everything
 - 🏋️ workout!